 The National Grid manages overall demand supplying the power companies at source.
 Reductions occur in the supply of natural gas if demand can be satisfied from other sources such as nuclear or wind farm generation.

 The UK's market is open and transparent since deregulation.
-Our database contains all supplier to avoid costly deemed or out of contract rates from renewal letters.
+Our database contains all energy suppliers to avoid costly deemed or out of contract rates from renewal letters.

 In 1990, the UK government privatised the main incumbent supplier opening the entire market to new entrants.
 This change opened up competition that allowed both homeowners and businesses to choose an alternative supplier.
 A new regulator was commissioned to oversee and monitor the whole market.